operasoftware/ssh-key-authority/README.md

         CREATE DATABASE ska-db DEFAULT CHARACTER SET utf8mb4;
         GRANT ALL ON ska-db.* to 'ska-user';

-4. Import database schema (the schema file can be found in the repository):

-        mysql -u ska-user -p ska-db < schema.sql

-5. Copy the file `config/config-sample.ini` to `config/config.ini` and edit the settings as required.
+4. Copy the file `config/config-sample.ini` to `config/config.ini` and edit the settings as required.

-6. Set up authnz_ldap for your virtual host (or any other authentication module that will pass on an Auth-user variable to the application).
+5. Set up authnz_ldap for your virtual host (or any other authentication module that will pass on an Auth-user variable to the application).

-7. Set `scripts/ldap_update.php` to run on a regular cron job.
+6. Set `scripts/ldap_update.php` to run on a regular cron job.

-8. Generate an SSH key pair to synchronize with.
+7. Generate an SSH key pair to synchronize with.
 SSH Key Authority will expect to find the files as `config/keys-sync` and `config/keys-sync.pub` for the private and public keys respectively.

 8. Install the SSH key synchronization daemon.
 For systemd: